nymajalalabadi/nymajalalabadi/README.md

 ####  .Net development

 Highly skilled .NET Developer with over 5 years of experience in designing and developing scalable, high-performance applications.
-Proficient in both back-end and front-end development using C#, ASP.NET, .Net Maui,  React, and SQL Server.
+Proficient in both back-end and front-end development using C#, ASP.NET,  React, and SQL Server.

 Experienced in building RESTful APIs, implementing clean architecture, and applying SOLID principles.
 I also develop cross-platform mobile apps using .NET MAUI for iOS and Android.